JMyers261/ActiveDirectory_PowerShell/README.md

 <img src="https://i.imgur.com/aupHlWV.jpg" height="80%" width="80%"/>
  <br />
 <br />
-This script will read the CSV file, update the user object attributes using the Set-ADUser cmdlet, and display a message indicating that the user has been modified with the new name.
+This script will read the CSV file, update the user object attributes using the <b>Set-ADUser</b> cmdlet, and display a message indicating that the user has been modified with the new name.
 <br />
 <br />
  4.	<b>Removing or disabling user accounts that are no longer needed:</b>